samuraibeach/theallyn/location/map.md

 <p>If not, just check with us regarding road conditions the night before arrival.</p>

+Located 35km north of East Gresford, once you arrive it is time to sit back on the balcony and watch the river go by or observe the abundant birdlife.
+Take a walk up through our own private rainforest full of elkhorns, staghorns and awesome gum trees.
+Continue up to the top for magnificent views of the Barrington Tops and the chance of spotting kangaroos and deer.
+If you are into bushwalking or 4 wheel driving the State Forest and Barrington Tops National Park is just 3 kms away, so for those into serious bushwalking there are some great walks nearby

 <p>There are no restaurants near by so you will need to bring all your own food supplies.
 There is a general store in East Gresford, for your last minute purchases.</p>

 <p>There are no televisions and no phone service.
 Although for those who need a telephone a public phone is located at the entrance to the State Forest.
 Or you can walk up the hill behind the cabins.
 There is a nice track and you can get reception with Telstra, even check email if really necessary.</p>

-<p>The Allyn is situated only minutes away from the State Forest and Barrington Tops National Park so for those into serious bushwalking there are some great walks nearby.
-On our private property there are also some fantastic walks and magnificent views.
-There are heaps of great things to do in the area.
-In the summer when the river is a little warmer we have a couple of great private swimming holes or you can head up to Ladies Wells which is a cascading series of waterfalls which is spectacular.</p>

 </div>